 “Simply put, Amanda Broadway is a Nashville-based singer and a songwriter with an affinity for blues and soul music.
 Although to stop there would be a travesty.
 Broadway’s voice is a mighty, dazzling blast of light guiding you through the murky waters of today’s blues music and back in time to the unadulterated glory of the 1960s and ’70s.
 Her voice harkens back to the likeness of Etta James while reveling in the nuances of today, effortlessly soaring above her well-crafted, deeply groove-focused blues and soul music.” – Ian Haygood, SpokesBUZZ

-You can also see Amanda weekly at new Nashville hot-spot Acme Feed & Seed as part of the house band – The Music City Toppers.
-She is one of three vocalists in the ten-piece band that brings funk, soul and R&B to lower Broadway every Thursday night for Acme’s weekly Funky Tonk.
+You can also see Amanda weekly at Nashville hot-spot Acme Feed & Seed as part of the house band – The Music City Toppers.
+She is one of three vocalists in the ten-piece ensemble that brings funk, soul and R&B to lower Broadway every Thursday night for Acme’s weekly Funky Tonk.

 Currently, Amanda is working on an ongoing series of recordings called The Sanctuary Sessions.
 Recording all songs at The Sanctuary in Nashville, the focus of this project is to approach each song in the studio individually, and to follow the vision of each song without limitation by genre, instrumentation, personnel, or production style.
 The first track, “Real Thing”, was recorded live with a ten-piece band, and released along with a music video capturing the session.
 The song was featured on AmericanSongwriter.com as a Daily Discovery.
 Since then, “It Never Rains,” “He Takes His Time With Me,” and “Watch Over Me” have been released, with more tracks on the way.